 KNOW WHICH DOGS ARE LESS TOLERANT OF HEAT

-Dr. Becker reminds us that some dog breeds are less tolerant of the heat than others.
+Dr. Becker reminds us that some dog breeds are less tolerant of heat than others.
 “Remember that older, obese or short-nosed dogs (Pugs, Bulldogs, Boston Terriers, Pekingese, Boxers, Shih Tzu’s and French Bulldogs) are less tolerant of heat.”
-Also, older dogs, puppies and dogs with health issues can also be more susceptible to hot weather.
-Of course, you should keep a close eye on your dog in the heat, no matter what his breed, age or state of health.
+Also, older dogs, puppies, and dogs with health issues can also be more susceptible to hot weather.
+Of course, you should keep a close eye on your dog in the heat, no matter what his breed, age, or state of health.

 Rattlesnake vaccine for dogs